 - Subpoenas – A request for production of documents (or other items) possessed by a non-party.

-- Written Interrogatories – Written questions to another party.
+- Interrogatories – Written questions to another party.

-Following the close of discovery, a settlement conference and/or pretrial conference will be held with the judge or settlement master.
-During these conferences, the parties – with the help of judge or neutral settlement master – will attempt to settle the case.
-If it does not resolve, the case will be set for a jury trial, or an “Alternative Dispute Resolution” such as mediation or private arbitration.
+Following the close of discovery, a settlement conference and/or pretrial conference will be held.
+Here, the parties will attempt to settle the case.
+If it does not resolve, the case will be set for a jury trial or an “Alternative Dispute Resolution” such as mediation or binding arbitration.

 Jury trials give each party the opportunity to plead their case in front of a jury of their peers.
 Depending on the complexity of the case, a trial may last several days, weeks, or even months.

-To us, your case is not just another easy settlement – it’s personal.
+The Philadelphia slip and fall attorneys at Wieand Law Firm, LLC aggressively represent injured people throughout Pennsylvania.
 If we represent you, we will immediately begin preparing your case for trial while working to negotiate a settlement to fairly compensate you.
-For a free and confidential legal consultation about your personal injury claim, speak with an attorney at the Wieand Law Firm, LLC by calling (800) 481-5206.
+For a free consultation with Philadelphia personal injury attorney call us at (215) 666-7777.